eldipa/book-of-gehn/posts/python/pyte/2022-07-17-Lessons-Learnt-Optimizing-Pyte.md

 {% call marginnotes() %}
 Well, this is true for C/C++ but not strictly true for Python.
-An `assert` in Python raises an `AssertionError` which can be captured like any other exception.
+An `assert` in Python raises an `AssertionError` that can be captured like any other exception.

 You may think that nobody would want to capture an `AssertionError` but,